 A breach of any part of the Code of Conduct will be treated as strict liability.
 This means that solicitors facing an SRA investigation could face sanctions, including being struck off.
 This is where the advice and guidance of a specialist disciplinary defence law firm will prove invaluable.

 The SRA is responsible for holding the solicitor accountable.
 They are also responsible for carrying out investigations into solicitors’ misconduct.

 Arrange an initial, no obligation consultation with our solicitors’ disciplinary defence lawyers in London

-At Saunders Law, we’re dedicated to protecting our clients’ interests.
+At Saunders Law, we’re dedicated to protecting our clients’ interests and defending solicitors against negligence claims.
 We’re well-known for our excellent advocacy skills and tirelessly fighting our clients’ corners.
-Operating from offices facing the High Court in central London, we’re also ideally located to guide and defend against professional negligence claims.
+Operating from offices facing the High Court in central London, we’re also ideally located to provide robust defence for solicitors.